nmcteam/3dash/README.md

-# NMC Static Site Generator
+# 3dash Static Site Generator

 3dash is a tiny PHP static site generator created as a weekend project.
 We wanted a simple PHP solution, similar to Metalsmith, to create a tiny personal blog.